btaskinen/TUNI-web-development-2-2024/Documentation.md

 - GET /order:
   Returns all orders<br>
 - GET /order/{orderId}:
-  Returns order with given `id`.
+  Returns order with given orderId `id`.
 - POST /order:
   request body:

   ```
   {
-    sandwichId: 8,
+    sandwichId: 1,
-    status: 'ordered',
   }
   ```

-  Curently, `id` property is added by addOrder function.
-Later, creation of id will be moved to database.<br>

-  Receives REST API requests from Frontend about new orders placed and respondes to Frontend request with available sandwitch orders.
-Server A is connected to Frontend via WebSocket to publish updates about sandwitch status.
+  The property `sandwichId` represents the type of sandwich (e.i.
+Ham & Cheese, Tuna, Hummus...).

+  Once Server A receives the sandwich order from the Frontend through the POST request to /order, calling function `addOrder` it creates an Universally Unique Identifier with the help of the `uuid` library.
+The created `id` is of type string.
+Furthermore, `addOrder` function adds status property to sandwich order object, which value is of value 'received', 'InQueue' or 'ready'.
+The `addOrder` function then saves the sandwich order in the "database".<br>

-  When Server A receives new order from Frontend, sandwitch order is stored in database and sends message to Message Queue "received-orders".
+  Server A sends message to Message Queue "received-orders".
   Server A listens to Message Queue "order-fulfilled" to receive information about completed order.

 #### Database

-MongoDB database.<br>
-Stores all the order Server A has received.
+Database was not implemented.
+In Server A stores the sandwich order in an array of sandwich orders.
+The data is non-persistant and is lost when Server A is stopped.

+Ideally, sandwich orders would have been stored in MongoDB database to allow for data persistance.

 #### Server B